linode/docs/docs/email/postfix/email-with-postfix-dovecot-and-mysql.md

 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 modified: Wednesday, April 29th, 2015
 modified_by:
-  name: James Stewart
+  name: Phil Zona
 published: 'Monday, May 13th, 2013'
 title: 'Email with Postfix, Dovecot, and MySQL'
 ---

-Learn how to set up a secure mail server with Postfix, Dovecot, and MySQL on Debian or Ubuntu.
-Specifically, create new user mailboxes and send or receive email for configured domains.
+In this guide, you'll learn how to set up a secure mail server with Postfix, Dovecot, and MySQL on Debian or Ubuntu.
+Specifically, we'll explain how to create new user mailboxes and send or receive email to and from configured domains.

-For a different Linux distribution or different mail server, <a href="/docs/" target="_blank">search our tutorials</a>.
+For a different Linux distribution or different mail server, review our [email tutorials](/docs/email).

-### Prerequisites
+### Before You Begin

 1. Set up the Linode as specified in the [Getting Started](/docs/getting-started) and [Securing Your Server](/docs/securing-your-server) guides.

 2. Ensure that the iptables [firewall](/docs/securing-your-server#creating-a-firewall) is not blocking any of the standard mail ports (25, 465, 587, 110, 995, 143, and 993).
 If using a different form of firewall, confirm that it is not blocking any of the needed ports either.

-### Configuring DNS
+### Configure DNS

 When ready to update the DNS and to start sending mail to the server, edit the domain's MX record so that it points to the Linode's domain or IP address, similar to the example below: